 - Using the cut outline, make sure this design is slightly bigger than the draw line so it will cut around the drawn design.
 Now duplicate, rotate and overlap this cut line as needed to create a row that outlines the drawing design.
 Select all the cut line flowers and click on weld.
 You should end up with a single cut shape that outlines the entire drawn multi-flower design.

-To make this project complete, I added a card that the flower boarder could accent.
-The card is made up of a basic card shape with a printed pattern and then a “hi” shape and draw line are flattened and attached with the printed pattern.
+To make this project complete, I added a card that the flower border could accent.
+The card is made up of a basic card shape with a printed pattern and then a “hi” shape and draw line are flattened and attached to the printed pattern.
 If you wanted a single design for the whole card, you could also flatten the flower border to the card and print-then-cut the entire design.